pickyourtrail_logo

 Observe the real temple ceremonies, local dances and traditional music of the villagers.

-This is a short-distance away forest with a bamboo grove that is ideal for taking peaceful walks and taking photographs.
+World-famous bamboo-lined paths in a tourist village that is ideal for taking peaceful walks and taking photographs.

 Local Balinese Cuisine & Culinary Delights